osohq/oso/docs/getting-started/list-filtering/sqlalchemy.rst

 Usage
 =====

-.. todo:: (dhatch) More precise terminology (declarative models, etc.) in this section.
+.. todo:: More precise terminology (declarative models, etc.) in this section.

 ``sqlalchemy_oso`` works over your existing SQLAlchemy ORM models